 Making black glue and “stained glass” colors

 Make black glue.
 In used glue bottles, mix 1/3 part black acrylic paint and 2/3 parts glue.
-Shake well to create a black glue.
-I would test this on a transparency to make sure that you have a mixture that will stick.
+Shake well to create black glue.
+I would test this on a transparency sheet to make sure that you have a mixture that will stick.
 I had a few mixtures that seemed to peel off after a very long time, so making sure you have enough glue is important.

 For the colors, use the same strategy as above, however, I made the colors in small cups with lids.
 Students will use q-tips to add color since you won’t want to ruin all of your paintbrushes.